EnergyTransition/shapefile-2-esdl/README.md

 The repository contains an example shapefile from a small part of a Vattenfall district heating network.

+## Note

+* For now, the script assumes shapefiles in RD coordinates (EPSG:28992).
+Therefore the length of a pipe (or cable) can be estimated using the Shapely length function (which implements a Euclidean distance calculation).
+For other projections this needs to be improved.

 ## Two examples

 # Example 1: Part of a district heating network in Ede (Vattenfall)